Location: Lima and Carabayllo, Peru

 Duration: 8 – 10 weeks

-Requirements: fluency in Spanish is required; experience working with community-based organizations and a background in developing educational programming preferred.
+Requirements: advanced Spanish is required; experience working with community-based organizations and a background in health (community/public or biomedical sciences) preferred.

 For more insight into the Socios en Salud internship, watch this video with Caledonia Moore ('14).